 1. Most people make relatively poor food choices in the evening.

 This is likely due to poor inhibition – we are less likely to make smart choices as our bodies and minds fatigue at the end of the day.

-Or it's often due to making up for insufficient food intake throughout the day.
-For example, when you don't eat breakfast, you will end up hungrier in the evening.
+Or it’s often due to making up for insufficient food intake throughout the day.
+For example, when you don’t eat breakfast or lunch, you may end up hungrier in the evening.